24 hours customer service +9779849693351

 • Kathmandu- Dhunche- Syabrubensi- Kathmandu by public bus.

-• Italian, Chinese, Nepali, Indian, many other European Delicious Meals three times a day (Breakfast, lunch, and dinner chose by Menu.
+• Italian, Chinese, Nepali, Indian, and many other European Delicious Meals three times a day (Breakfast, lunch, and dinner chosen by Menu.

 • One fluent English speaking, government registered, experienced, first aid trained guide who is familiar with this area and required porters, 1 porter, every 2 pax.